Lukasmus1/GraPro/README.md

+#Grapro

-This is the first game I, Lukáš Píšek, have ever made and is also my maturita project.
+This game was made as a maturita project.

-It is developed in Unity and written in C#
+There are a lot of bugs so proceed with caution.